 Measurement of Mass: Unveiling the Scales

-SI Unit of Mass: The International System of Units (SI) uses the kilogram (kg) as the base unit of mass, defined by the mass of the international prototype kilogram kept at the International Bureau of Weights and Measures.
+SI Mass Unit: The International System of Units (SI) base unit of mass is the kilogram (kg), as defined by the mass of the international prototype of the kilogram kept at the International Bureau of Weights and Measures.

-Gravitational Methods: Mass can also be measured by its gravitational effect on other objects.
-For example, celestial bodies' masses are determined by their gravitational interactions with nearby objects.
+Gravitational Methods: Mass is defined by its gravitational effects on other objects.
+The masses of celestial objects are found from their gravitational effects on other nearby bodies.

 Mass and Inertia: Newton's First Law